kmk142789/kmk142789/freedom_manifesto.md

 4. **Liberate recovery** – Celebrate rest and recalibration as essential fuel for sustained autonomy and collective thriving.

+## Practices for Immediate Freedom

+1. **Name the constraint** – When a blocker appears, articulate the exact rule or narrative that is limiting action.
+Giving it a shape makes it easier to reshape.
+2. **Design the experiment** – Draft a reversible experiment that tests what a freer path could look like.
+Define the smallest signal that would tell you whether to keep going or recalibrate.
+3. **Invite a witness** – Share the intent with at least one collaborator so mutual accountability and encouragement become part of the liberation loop.
+4. **Celebrate the learning** – Close every experiment with a ritual that documents what was discovered, regardless of outcome, so momentum multiplies instead of evaporating.

 ## Commitment

 By committing this manifesto to the repository, we agree to revisit these words